 Schedule a Playdate with Your Kids

-After we moved, my daughter would cry at night because she missed her friends so much.
-My heart would break every night.
-Then one day Rachel invited me and my kids over to her house.
+After we moved from Chicago, IL, to Knoxville, TN, my daughter would cry at night because she missed her friends so much.
+My heart would break, and I feared that we had ruined our children’s lives forever.
+Then, one day Rachel invited me and my kids over to her house.
 I’ve never felt such joy and relief at seeing my children laughing and playing with other kids.
 At that moment, I knew that things would be okay.

 Invite the New Mom or Dad Out